vins-anity/Simulark-AI/README.md

 ## Overview

 Simulark is an AI-powered platform that transforms natural language requirements into semantic, auto-arranged architecture diagrams.
 It serves as a high-fidelity CAD tool for backend development, bridging the gap between system design and implementation.
+With our new **Brutalist Design System**, Simulark focuses on clarity, structural integrity, and raw functionality for developers.

 The platform solves the "Context Loss" problem in modern software engineering—where architectural intent is often lost during AI-assisted coding transitions.